Joining Trump’s new social network? Here’s how to protect your privacy.

 “You put your trust into these applications because you think maybe you know how they work, but you have no way to verify the competence of the developers, of the services they’re using,” said Patrick Jackson, chief technology officer of privacy software company Disconnect.
 “Give these apps the least amount of data possible, and treat any app as if they’re malicious.”

-Know what these companies can collect
+now what these companies can collect

 Even the least social apps on your phone have access to information about you.
 An app can know what model of device you are using, how much free space or battery life it has left, what cellular network you use, your IP address and information from the accelerometer like what orientation a phone is in.
 Together, these slivers of information can be enough to “fingerprint” your phone and identify who you are.